Kyriake/CDN/README.md

 # CDN

-This is a website cdn that uses golang and a very fast http engine called [Fiber](https://github.com/gofiber/fiber).
+This is a website cdn that uses golang and a very fast http engine called [Fiber](https://github.com/gofiber/fiber)

 ## Installation

-We are going to be using goland so make sure you have it installed, you can install it [here](https://golang.org/).
+We are going to be using goland so make sure you have it installed, you can install it [here](https://golang.org/)

 Make sure you change the favicon on all the html files and in the main.go file

 Run the following command:
 ```bash
 go get -u /file/directory/
 ```
-If you already are in the project directly just simply run:
+If you already are in the project directory just simply run:
 ```bash
 go get -u
 ```

 ## Starting up the webserver

 Simply run: